devhubapp/devhub/PRIVACY.md

 You have the option to install DevHub's GitHub App in some specific orgs and repositories.
 This is required to enable access to activities from private repositories.

-DevHub will have access to issues, pull requests, comments, labels, assignees, milestones, merges, collaborators and some other metadata (e.g. repository name).

-DevHub does not have access to any code from any repository.
+DevHub will only request the permissions that are required to show you useful GitHub events.
+Due to a GitHub API limitation, code access may be requested for private repositories, but DevHub will never access any code.

 ### Diagnostics information